John C. Manly

 Father Michael Baker.

 Diana C. v.
-Lodi Unified School District, et al., (2013) San Joaquin County Superior Court– Jury verdict of 90% liability against public school district, after
+Lodi Unified School District, et al., (2013) San Joaquin County Superior Court– Jury verdict of 90% liability against a public school district,

-four-week first phase of trial, in a case involving the sexual molestation
+after the four-week first phase of the trial, in a case involving the

 $4,750,000.00 settlement achieved during the second phase of the trial.